-In accordance with the Student Academic Progression Policy (P-REG-105), students studying in the Master of Public Policy (MPP), including specialisations, program must maintain a 'Good Academic Standing' to progress through their program of study in order to successfully meet the graduation completion requirements.
+In accordance with the Student Academic Progression Policy (P-REG-105), students studying in the Master of Public Policy (MPP), including Concentrations, program

-Student's studying in the Master of Public Policy (MPP), including specialisations, program must maintain an overall average grade of Pass with Merit, or above, under the European Credit Accumulation Transfer Scheme (CATS) Credits system.
+Student's studying in the Master of Public Policy (MPP), including Concentrations, program must maintain an overall average grade of Pass with Merit, or above, under the European Credit Accumulation Transfer Scheme (CATS) Credits system.
 Failure to do so will adversely impact a student's progression and may lead to a period of Academic Probation or ultimately dismissal from the program should academic performance fail to improve.
 This will be confirmed by the Progression Board.

-The minimum and maximum timeframes for completion of the Master of Public Policy (MPP), including specialisations, degree program are specified in the Graduate Completion Policy (P-ACD-134) and in Table 34 below:
+The minimum and maximum timeframes for completion of the Master of Public Policy (MPP), including Concentrations, degree program are specified in the Graduate Completion Policy (P-ACD-134) and in Table 31 below: